fedluc/qupled/docs/qupled.rst

 Qstls scheme
 ~~~~~~~~~~~~

-The :obj:`qupled.classic.Qstls` class is used to setup and perform all the necessary calculations
+The :obj:`qupled.quantum.Qstls` class is used to setup and perform all the necessary calculations
 for the solution of the `Qstls scheme <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037>`_.
-The solution parameters are specified with a dedicated class called :obj:`qupled.classic.Qstls.Input`.
+The solution parameters are specified with a dedicated class called :obj:`qupled.quantum.Qstls.Input`.
 After the solution is completed the results are written to an hdf file in the form of
 :ref:`pandas dataframes <qstls_pandas_table>`.